 In her free time, Miranda likes to read, spend time at my nearby parks, or practice photography.
 She is still not sure what her post-graduation plans are but she has a strong interest in environmental outreach and climate change, as well as a newfound aspiration of Conservation Photographer.
 She hopes to make a positive impact on our environment within her lifetime and is honored to be working on such an important project with FoPC!

 Olivia Dannemiller, FoPC Volunteer Coordinator (part-time) and NCPCP Field Tech (part-time)

 Olivia grew up and currently lives in Asheville, North Carolina.
 She always had an interest in the outdoors, but her passion for environmental sustainability began at Appalachian State University, where she received a B.S. in Sustainable Development with a focus in environmental studies and a minor in Biology.

-In her free time, you can find her mountain biking, adventuring to swimming holes, seeing live music, or borrowing a friend’s dog for the day.
+In her free time, you can find her mountain biking, adventuring to swimming holes, kayaking, seeing live music, or hanging out with her dog.

 Katherine grew up in Boone, North Carolina.
 She holds bachelor’s degrees in Biology and Studio Art from

 UNC-Asheville and is currently finishing up a M.S. in Plant Biology in the Krings Lab at N.C.
 State University.
 Her love of plants began in the Blue Ridge Mountains and has taken her to seasonal field botanist jobs in coastal Massachusetts and the Kansas prairie.
 Working for the Plant Conservation Program has been on her “dream job” list since college and she has enjoyed jumping into her duties as Research Specialist, including monitoring rare species, issuing permits, and participating in controlled burns.